Piano Services

 Tuning

-Piano tuning involves many precise adjustments to the
+Piano tuning involves precise adjustments to the tension of

-tension of each string.
-The pitch of strings are not simply
+each string.
+The pitch of strings are not simply matched to a

-matched to a standard set of pitches.
-The tuner listens to
+standard set of pitches.
+The tuner listens to the

 piano and assesses the interaction among notes.
 A slight

-variation is applied from the theoretical standard to make
+variation may be applied from the theoretical standard to

 Pitch-Raise